sachagd/c_in_gd/README.md

 Then, write some code in main.c and compile it using the following command :

-gcc -fno-stack-protector -fno-asynchronous-unwind-tables -fomit-frame-pointer -fcf-protection=none -m32 -S main.c
+gcc -fno-stack-protector -fno-asynchronous-unwind-tables -fomit-frame-pointer -fcf-protection=none -m32 -S code.c

 Then use this command : dune exec bin/main.exe